rtyler/brokenco.de/_posts/2018-08-30-cd-for-the-jenkins-project.md

 today.
 The times however, have changed.

 Expectations around how we consume and operate our software have changed radically in the past decade.
-It is my steadfast opinion that the "**shitty release train model which sucks for users**" is now a legacy which we should all be leaving behind.
+It is my steadfast opinion that the **release train model** is now a legacy which we should all be leaving behind.

 ## The New Way

 The model for Jenkins Evergreen is completely different.
-Rather than a time-based pull model (also known as the "shitty release train model which sucks for users"), it provides an on-demand *push* model.
+Rather than a time-based pull model (also known as the release train model), it provides an on-demand *push* model.
 As I described in the design overview document, [JEP-300](https://github.com/jenkinsci/jep/tree/master/jep/300):